Notice regarding the quality of machine translation

 - a one-year renewable acquisition certificate requested from the prefect of the department, as long as the person concerned wishes to acquire more than 500 detonators;

 - a three-month order order requested from the gendarmerie unit or the police department of the place of use of explosives, for the acquisition of 500 explosive products up to 25 kg.

-To go further Article R. 2352-74 of the Defence Code; order of 3 March 1982 relating to the acquisition of explosive products .
+For further information: Article R. 2352-74 of the Defence Code; order of 3 March 1982 relating to the acquisition of explosive products .